 Verify firewall rules

 The firewall must allow listed traffic on the management network interface.
-Also, verify that the operating system (OS) firewall or a third-party firewall has rules to allow the required ports.
+Also, verify that the operating system (OS) firewall or a third-party firewall has rules that allow the required ports.

 Check whether the metadata routes are missing